To make a visually compelling and persuasive decision tree PowerPoint slide start with a mind map template.

 Begin building the decision tree from the main node, moving outwards to the stopping points.
 I’m going to build out Option 1, Facebook ads, first so I can simply copy it later to show Option 2.

 Tip: As much as possible, copy existing objects on the slide template instead of inserting new ones from scratch.
-This simplifies the process for you, maintains the integrity of the template design, and helps you avoid making mistakes.
+This simplifies the process, maintains the integrity of the template design, and helps you avoid making mistakes.

 1. Delete Unwanted Slide Objects